 In the next exercise, you’ll use both the SQL Query and Aggregation Editor to extract information about the distribution of pubs in Wales.

-Access to SQL Query is included in the free 30-day trial, but not in the non-commercial license.
+Access to SQL Query is included in the free 30-day trial.